 224,000 IDPs from Kosovo, 150,000 refugees, and an approximate number of 23,000 asylum seekers in EU countries per year as well as especially vulnerable persons in Serbia. (source: UNHCR)

 to obtain an exact profile of the target group, their professional skills, future expectations and fears;

-- Survey of the target group and research on the economic factors and the labour market in Serbia
+Survey of the target group and research on the economic factors and the labour market in Serbia

-- Organisation of 3 high-profile round tables to develop model solutions, based on the research results;
+Organisation of 3 high-profile round tables to develop model solutions, based on the research results;

-- Help-desks in seven cities providing active field support; (Belgrade, Novi Sad, Sid, Vrsac, Subotica, Nis, Kraljevo, Kragujevac, Valjevo)
+Set up and run helpdesks in seven cities providing active field support; (Belgrade, Novi Sad, Sid, Vrsac, Subotica, Nis, Kraljevo, Kragujevac, Valjevo)

-- Development of training materials, translating all the acquired knowledge into a practical tool
+Development of training materials, translating all the acquired knowledge into a practical tool

-- Capacity building activities with the training materials, workshops and active support.
+Capacity building activities with the training materials, workshops and active support.

 The EC award offered under the Aeneas Programme amounted to 80% of the total required for ‘Employed, Empowered’.
 The EC Grant amounted to 559.867 EUR.
 For the full budget of 699.834 EUR, match funding of 139.967 EUR was needed.

-Employed, Empowered was one of the Center’s most successful projects due to its large impact in the region, positive and effective results, and encouraging feedback.
+‘Employed, Empowered’ was a very successful project due to its large impact in the region, positive and effective results, and encouraging feedback.
 The network of ten helpdesks provided 29,147 services to 8,292 individuals in 2008 and 7,155 individuals in 2009.
-About 26% of the beneficiaries were refugees, 40% were IDPs, and 34% were former refugees with Serbian citizenship.
-The divide between males and females was nearly equal: 49.4% of beneficiaries being male and 50.6% being female.
+Approximately 26% of the beneficiaries were refugees, 40% were IDPs, and 34% were former refugees with Serbian citizenship.
+The ratio of males and females accessing the help-desks was nearly equal, with 49.4% of beneficiaries being male and 50.6% being female.

 The helpdesks offered a source of pertinent information for the target group concerning their options for the future, including legal advice, training materials and capacity building.
-Also, the project created a set of model solutions to build up sustainable economic livelihoods and the creation of a social network to support reintegration.
+In addition, the project created a set of model solutions to build up sustainable economic livelihoods and the creation of a social network to support reintegration.